This guide for fixing "The drive where Windows is installed is locked" error works for Windows 10, Windows 8.1/8.

-Installed new version of Ubuntu 12.04 and Virtual Box in a dual boot with Windows 7.
+Installed new version of Ubuntu 12.04 and Virtual Box in dual boot with Windows 7.
 My Windows 7 system had already a Windows 8 VHD booting natively.

 Wanted to try if a Windows 8 installation to VHD could be run by Virtual Box on Ubuntu.

 Created a new virtual machine with the VHD in question in Virtual Box and started it.

 No luck.
 My physical processor did not have virtualization capabilities.

 So rebooted my computer and selected Windows 8 just to check if the VHD is still intact.

 Was greeted with the error message:

 Booted my Windows 8 Install USB and started Recovery console.

-1) First thing I tried was to check if VHD has still a correct disk structure using chkdsk.
+1) First thing I tried was to check if VHD drive has still a correct disk structure using the command chkdsk.